atarantini/cardputer-battery/README.md

 **Cardputer Battery** is a small utility that allows you to:
 - **Battery Level**: Displays the current battery level on the screen.
 - **Battery Voltage**: Displays the current battery voltage in volts.
+- **Auto-sleep display**: Display turns off to improve battery charging and will resume on any key press.
 - **Check both batteries**: When plugged, the power switch allows you to check one battery level and total battery level.

 **Note**: This software has been tested and works specifically on **Cardputer** devices.
 It may not be fully compatible or function correctly on other devices.